OctopusDeploy/blog/blog/2025-03/scoped-tenant-variables/index.md

 I'm here to announce exciting new improvements to tenant variables - scoped tenant variables!

-[Tenant variables](https://octopus.com/docs/tenants/tenant-variables) are great for managing variables both within a tenanted project and across all project environments connected to a tenant.
-However, there isn't an easy way to manage variables across all projects connected to a tenant.
-Scoped tenant variables aims to solve this.
+[Common Tenant variables](https://octopus.com/docs/tenants/tenant-variables) are great for managing variables within tenants.
+Assigning a common tenant variable means that every connected project has access to that variable.
+This is great for deploying and managing multi-tenanted deployments at scale, and simplifies deployments by using the same value for every connected environment.
+We wanted to create more flexibility by allowing customers to set different common variable values for each environment across all tenant projects.
+Scoped common tenant variables aims to solve this.

-Assigning environment scopes to your tenant variables will make variable management across tenant projects so much simpler.
-In this post I will walk you through how to scope tenant variables and discuss the current integration capabilities.
+Assigning environment scopes to your common tenant variables will make variable management across tenant projects so much simpler.
+In this post I will walk you through how to scope tenant variables and discuss the current integration capabilities and limitations.

 These updates are now available to our Cloud customers and will be available to self-hosted customers from v2025.2.